NVIDIA/NVFlare/docs/highlights.rst

       example with a federated weighted average.
     - :ref:`Cyclic <cyclic>` is a reference implementation of a cyclic workflow, in which the central server issues a series of tasks to be scheduled for cyclic execution among a group of clients.
-The client worker Executor passes the Task’s Shareable result to the next client for further execution, and so on, until the final client returns the final Shareable to the server.
+The client worker Executor passes the Task's Shareable result to the next client for further execution, and so on, until the final client returns the final Shareable to the server.

 Evaluation workflows